Fraud Defense Attorney Oklahoma City

 Health Care, Medicare, and Medicaid Fraud

-Health care scams may be perpetrated by an individual subscriber, but frequently, the crime is committed by physicians who attempt to gain payment for services not rendered.
+Health care fraud is perpetrated by individual subscribers, but frequently, the crime is committed by physicians who attempt to gain payment for services not rendered.
 Medicare fraud is a federal offense because Medicare is a federal program administered by the Centers for Medicare and Medicaid Services (CMS).
 SoonerCare is the Oklahoma Medicaid program, which is funded jointly by the state and federal governments.

 Health care scams are generally committed through false billing, but it may be carried out in a number of ways: